afidds/velaris/Readme.md

                  color_function=X[:,10]
                 )
 ```
 The K-means clustering didn't yield spectacular results.
 In the repository K-True.webarchive represents the basis.
-K-1, K-2, K-4 and K-5 are the only features that showed any significance.
+K-1, K-2, K-4 and K-5 are the only features that showed any significance but barely any color change.
 And this is because K-means is for unsupervised data, and in this case our data is labeled.

 I then created a K-Nearest Neighbor classification
 ```python